Monroe, Massachusetts

 Monroe is a town in Franklin County, Massachusetts, United States.
-The population was 118 at the 2020 census.
-By area, population, and population density, it is the smallest town in the county; and is the second-smallest town by population in the Commonwealth, with only Gosnold having fewer residents.
+The population was 118 at the 2020 U.S. census.
+By area, population, and population density, it is the smallest town in the county; and is the second-smallest town by population in the Commonwealth.
+This makes it the smallest town by population in mainland Massachusetts.
+Gosnold is the only town in Massachusetts to be smaller than Monroe by population.

 Monroe is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 History

 Monroe was first settled in 1800 and was officially incorporated in 1822.
 The town was named for President James Monroe, who was in office at the time of incorporation.
 The town was mostly rural, with dairy farming taking up much of the town's economic activity.
 During the mid-19th century, the town did get some business from the building of the Hoosac Tunnel, just south of town in Florida.
-In 1885, however, a railroad line was built between neighboring Readsboro, Vermont, and Holyoke to haul wood pulp to a paper factory.
+In 1885, however, a railroad line was built between neighboring Readsboro, Vermont, and Holyoke, Massachusetts to haul wood pulp to a paper factory.
 This, in turn, enticed the Ramage family to establish the James Ramage Paper Company in 1887.
 The company was the main industry well into the 20th century, before closing in 1984.